How Long Do Ford F-150s Last? (8 Important Facts)

 Here are tips to help your F-150 truck age gracefully:

-Monitor the engine oil, engine coolant, windshield washer fluid and the transmission and brake fluids.
+Monitor Fluid Levels | Regularly check engine oil, coolant, windshield washer fluid, and transmission and brake fluids. |

 Ford Class Action Says Trucks Experience Premature Corrosion